nissy-dev/resume/README.md

 ### Chainer Chemistry : [PR](https://github.com/chainer/chainer-chemistry/pull/405)

-- Implemented a model of the Graph Convolutional Network for inorganic crystal systems
+- Implemented the Graph Convolutional Networks for inorganic crystal systems
   - Chainer Chemistry extended the scope of the library because it was possible to analyze not only organic molecules but also inorganic crystals

 ## Experiences